jayliqinzhang/computational-loanword-detection/README.md

 ```

 ## Cognate data

 The [cognate_list.pickle](https://github.com/jayliqinzhang/computational-loanword-detection/blob/master/data/cognate_list.pickle) is the data containing the gold standard of cognate.
 It is a list of tuples and each tuple contains a pair of pronunciations (represented by IPA).
 Each pair in the list is identified as cognate by the expert.
 It is used for the evaluation of the performance of the model to automatically detect the loanwords.

 # SCA Sound distance

 Running the [sca_distance.py](https://github.com/jayliqinzhang/computational-loanword-detection/blob/master/sca_distance.py) output the sound distance generated from the SCA-based method.
 The result is [sca_distance.pkl](https://github.com/jayliqinzhang/computational-loanword-detection/blob/master/data/sca_distance.pkl).

+# PMI sound distance

+[Lo4](http://www.let.rug.nl/kleiweg/L04/) is a software for dialectometrics and cartography.
+It provides [methods](http://www.let.rug.nl/kleiweg/L04/Manuals/leven.html) to generate the PMI-based operation cost for the calculation of the Levenshtein distance.

 # Threshold